From BR Bullpen

 In a harbinger of things to come, Allen in 1964 was third in the league in slugging, first in the league in triples, and first in the league in strikeouts.
 While not known for his triples, Allen finished in the top five in the league in triples each year from 1964 to 1968.
 He also finished in the top three in strikeouts from 1964 to 1969.

-He then spent a year with the Dodgers, in an extreme pitcher's park, hitting 23 home runs with a .395 on-base percentage.
-The 1971 Dodgers, with 22-year-old Steve Garvey at third base and 38-year-old Maury Wills at shortstop, finished second in the division, one game behind the Giants.
+He then spent a year with the Los Angeles Dodgers, in an extreme pitcher's park, hitting 23 home runs with a .395 on-base percentage.
+The Dodgers, with 22-year-old Steve Garvey at third base and 38-year-old Maury Wills at shortstop, finished second in the division in 1971, one game behind the San Francisco Giants.

 On to the White Sox in 1972, he was to become intensely controversial as the key player on a team that had not won since 1959 (another key player was Wilbur Wood, who won 20 games each year from 1971 to 1974).
 Allen won the MVP award in 1972, with 37 home runs and 113 RBI.
-He hit .316 with 16 home runs in a half-season in 1973, and .301 with 32 home runs in 128 games in 1974.
-Although manager Chuck Tanner was given substantial credit for treating Allen with baby gloves, Allen walked out on the team in the middle of September 1974.
+He hit .316 with 16 home runs in a half-season in 1973, cut short by a hairline fracture in his leg, and .301 with 32 home runs in 128 games in 1974.
+Although manager Chuck Tanner was given substantial credit for treating Allen with baby gloves, Allen walked out on the team on September 14, 1974, abruptly announcing his retirement.

-When the White Sox were trying to trade Allen in 1974, somebody asked Joe Burke of the Royals whether he was interested.
+When he changed in mind during the off-season and stated he was willing to play again, the White Sox tried to trade Allen him.
+At that time, somebody asked Joe Burke of the Royals whether he was interested.
 "I wouldn't pay the waiver price for him, I wouldn't pay a dollar for him.
 I wouldn't take him if you paid me $10,000."
 (Bill James in Whatever Happened to the Hall of Fame?)